tmward/poemnet/README.md

 visualizations used in the Results section of the paper.
 Documentation for the scripts includes heavy commenting within each script, an informative commit message per script, and the below README.
-If you still have any questions, please reach out to me!
+If you still have any questions, please contact me.

 ## Requirements